xdfil/lacework_datacollector/README.md

 lacework_tags (Dictionary)

 Note: All lacework_tags values should be quoted.
-Booleans will not work unless they are quoted)
+Booleans will not work unless they are quoted.

 Example Playbook